menu

 Demographics

-In terms of college education, Benton is nearly on par with the US average for all cities of 21.84%: 18.83% of adults 25 and older in Benton have a bachelor's degree or advanced degree.
+The percentage of adults in Benton who are college-educated is close to the national average for all communities of 21.84%: 18.83% of the adults in Benton have a bachelor's degree or advanced degree.

 The per capita income in Benton in 2022 was $31,330, which is upper middle income relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $125,320 for a family of four.
 However, Benton contains both very wealthy and poor people as well.